-Every pancreatic tumor is different.
-Patients who receive treatment based on their tumor’s biological characteristics have better outcomes.
+Every pancreatic cancer patient is different.
+Patients who receive treatment based on their biology can live longer.
 The Pancreatic Cancer Action Network strongly recommends all pancreatic cancer patients get genetic testing for inherited mutations as soon as possible after diagnosis and biomarker testing of their tumor tissue to help determine the best treatment options.

 No universal screening tests for pancreatic cancer exist yet.
 But researchers across the country are studying people who have a high chance of getting pancreatic cancer.

-The Pancreatic Cancer Action Network strongly recommends consulting with a genetic counselor to determine if you should get genetic testing for inherited cancer risk and if you should discuss options for monitoring if you have:
+The Pancreatic Cancer Action Network recommends consulting with a genetic counselor to determine if you should get genetic testing for inherited cancer risk and if you should discuss options for monitoring if you have:

 - An inherited genetic syndrome associated with pancreatic cancer

 Contact Patient Central for more information about screening, risk factors or genetic counseling.